tgc-software-dev-part-time/responsive-web-design/lesson.md

 <img src="./assets/mobile.png" />

-> The above simple wireframe is drawn using `draw.io`.
-Before diving into writing html/css code to create your own profile page, we will take some time to become familiar with draw.io as it will be a tool to use for wireframing during your projects.
+> The wireframe is drawn using `draw.io`.
+Before diving into writing html/css code to create your own profile page, we would like take some time to familiarize with wireframing tool such as draw.io, do that we are able to produce a wireframe for all web projects in this program.

 ### Activity 1 - Get familiar with draw.io